Deeroil/ot-harjoitustyo/README.md

 #### Graphical User Interface:

-- preset with a 3x3 grid (for now)
+- preset with a 10x10 grid
 - the tiles change border color on hover
 - user can open tiles by clicking with left mouse button
   - if the tile is empty, neighboring tiles are shown